jxjshaw/jxjshaw.github.io/_posts/2004-01-01-Wifi-Beerbong.md

               <h1 class="title-main-about">The world's first wifi enabled beerbong</h1>

           <p class="lead"> I had a lot of unanswered questions, so I started to lay them out in my notebook.
 Where am I getting power?
 How am I going to display the data?
-How can I make drinking a hyper-socia activity?  </p>
+How can I make drinking a hyper-social activity?  </p>

-         <p class="lead"> A single device had to support multiple users, so it made sense to have a log in feature that integrated well with social media.   </p>
+         <p class="lead"> A single device had to support multiple users, so it made sense to have a log-in feature that integrated well with social media.   </p>

            <img class="content-image"  src="../../images/projects/beerbong/f1.jpg" alt="Jeff" >

           <h1 class="title-main-about">Hardware constraints</h1>
-         <p class="lead"> The annoying thing with Particle (link) photons is that they run off 3.3v and a lot of sensors run off 5v.
+         <p class="lead"> The annoying thing with <a href="https://www.particle.io/"> <b> Particle </b> </a> photons is that they run off 3.3v and a lot of sensors run off 5v.
 Since we were powering the photon with a usb battery pack, the original plan was to use that power with a voltage divider.
-I'm not an electrical engineer, but i just decided to just tap into the VIN of the photon.
-People were telling me not to do that, but it's been working as long as I make sure the ground is not floating around.  </p>
+I'm not an electrical engineer, so I just decided to just tap into the VIN of the photon.
+People were telling me not to do that, but it's been working as long as the ground wasn't floating around.  </p>

        <img class="content-image"  src="../../images/projects/beerbong/schem.jpg" alt="Jeff" >